BMW Timing Chain Replacement Cost

 The other problem is that the plastic timing guide pieces break down over time and end up in the sump, eventually blocking the oil pickup and causing engine failure and oil pressure problems.

 What mileage do they need replacing?
-We always suggest replacing before the 80k mile mark, however we have seen them fail as early as 60k miles!
+We always suggest replacing before the 80k mile mark, however we have seen them fail as early as 45k miles!
 It all depends on how the car has been driven.
 On and off throttle city driving puts extra wear on them, whereas motorway cars often survive until a much higher mileage.
-The only real way to know for sure is to get them done preventatively.
+The only real way to know for sure is to get them replaced preventatively.

-With the engine off, you can on some models open the oil filler cap and take a pick to the chain and try to lift it.
+With the engine turned off, you can on some petrol models open the oil filler cap and take a pick to the chain and try to lift it.
 Any movement at all indicates you should replace it as soon as possible.
 Petrol chains from early 2000s up until the B48 in 2014, the chains can be found on the front of the engine.
 This means it is a much easier replacement than on the diesel cars.

 As mentioned above, the plastic guides break down and end up in the sump.
 Upon removal of your old chains, our technicians check for any missing pieces and if these are found then we will recommend dropping the sump to remove these.
 This is highly advisable for the longevity of your engine and maintaining good oil pressure.
-This extra service is around £600 but may be up to £800 for X-drive cars due to the extra time to remove the front differential and axles.
+This extra service is around £795 but may be up to £895 for X-drive cars due to the extra time to remove the front differential and axles.
 This comes with fresh engine oil and filter and sump gasket.

 Pretty much every BMW engine from 2005 onwards is having timing chain problems so this is very much worth getting sorted sooner rather than later.
+This includes N43, N46, N45, N52, N54, B38, B48 and of course the notorious N20 engine which in our opinion suffers the worst.

 Famously these engines have the timing chains located on the back of the engine by the gearbox.